leonlogli/recipoz-server/README.md

 # Food Recipe App with react

-Recipos os  a modern web application that allows users to create, save and share and explore food recipes.
-It's built with modern web front-end technologies such as next js, styled-components, redux... etc.
+Recipos is a modern web application that allows users to create, share and explore food recipes.
+It's built with apollo graphql, express js and mongoose, typescript, etc... and has several features

 ## Features